Installing padctl on Bazzite / Immutable Linux

 sudo padctl uninstall --immutable --prefix /usr/local --mapping vader5

-This removes all installed files including the /etc/ service files and the specified mapping.
+This removes all installed files including the /etc/systemd/user/ service files and the specified mapping.
 User configs in ~/.config/padctl/ are never touched.